07/30/09

-The Post-Impressionist pioneer of Expressionism, Vincent van Gogh, is one of the most beloved and famous artists in history.
-Van Gogh suffered from mental illness which may have been due in part to his love of absinthe and lead poisoning (at that time all paints were lead based).
+The Post-Impressionist pioneer of Expressionism, Vincent van Gogh, suffered from mental illness which may have been due in part to his love of absinthe and lead poisoning (at that time all paints were lead based).
 In the beginning of his career his palette was somber and muted.
-It was after meeting important Impressionist painters, Passiaro, Monet, and Gauguin that his work began to lighten in colour and movement.
-It was during his time in mental institutions that the famous swirls began to appear in his work (1).
-With regard to still life painting, van Gogh was most prolific with the subject of sunflowers.
-Done in two distinct series, the sunflowers were all completed before van Gogh began the painting Still Life: Red Poppies and Daisies where the influence of the series is visually evident (2).
-The curving lines found in the flowing leaves are characteristic of the work produced during van Gogh‘s stay in Saint-Rémy.
-It was during this period that van Gogh also produced the well known painting, Starry Night (view here), also displaying the swirling brushstrokes.
+It was after meeting Impressionist painters, Camille Pissarro, Claude Monet, and Paul Gauguin that his work began to lighten in colour and movement.
+It was during his time in mental institutions that the famous swirls began to appear in his work (1). van Gogh’s still life pantings often featured sunflowers and he returned to the subject over two distinct periods, the Paris Sunflowers (1886-1888) and the Arles Sunflowers (1888-1889) (2).
+The curving lines found in the flowing leaves of Still Life: Red Poppies and Daisies (1890) are characteristic of the work produced during van Gogh’s stay in Saint-Rémy.
+It was during this period that van Gogh also produced the well-known painting, The Starry Night (1889) (view here), also exhibiting his swirling brushstrokes.

 It is the seeds from the opium poppy, Papaver somniferum, that are used for culinary purposes.
 They are commonly baked into rolls and sweet breads in addition to coating the exterior of bagels.
 The seeds can be finely ground to use as a filling for pastries.
-The Joy of Cooking states that “the most desirable [seeds] come from Holland and are a slate-blue color.”
+The Joy of Cooking states, “the most desirable [seeds] come from Holland and are a slate-blue color.”
 The seeds can also be pressed to make poppyseed oil which is very popular as a salad dressing (3).
 My recipe for the very dense and rich bread was adapted from one for pound cake and it seems to be a cross between the British and French versions of the dish.
 In the UK dried fruits of sultanas are added (I opted for seeds instead) and in France, lemon is added to their quatre-quarts mixture (4).
-Regardless of its origin, my cakey bread recipe with blueberry honey butter makes for a wonderful welcome breakfast!!

 adapted from The Cake Bible, by Rose Levy Beranbaum